 His practice also includes appellate work, and he is frequently called upon by other lawyers to assist with research and briefing complex issues and issues of first impression.
 Bundy’s post-law school training is ongoing.
 His training to date includes trial skills training and an advanced business valuation seminar, both taught by the esteemed South Carolina trial lawyer Tim Madden, at the National Family Law Trial Institute in Houston, Texas, two trial skills and cross-examination clinics with legendary trial lawyer Roger Dodd and the National Association of Criminal Defense Lawyers trial skills seminar in Denver, Colorado.

-Bundy became the newest partner at Fry & Elder in March of 2016 after having been at the firm for less than two years.
-Together, he and fellow Fry & Elder trial lawyer Shane Henry frequently travel across the state and beyond to speak to paralegals, lawyers, and judges about trial-related issues and developments.
-The two also have authored articles about trial practice.
-Bundy and Henry are faculty members at the OBA Family Law section’s annual Trial Advocacy Institute, and they presently serve together as co-chairs of the Tulsa County Bar Association’s Litigation Section.
-Together with all the other lawyers at Fry & Elder, Bundy is committed to assisting other lawyers with their professional development as he pursues his own.
+In less than two years with the firm, Bundy became a partner at Fry & Elder in March of 2016.
+He is a notable speaker and has traveled across the state and beyond to speak to paralegals, lawyers, and judges about trial-related issues and developments.
+For his efforts, Bundy was a co-winner of the 2017 Earl Sneed Award for his significant and outstanding continuing legal education contributions.
+Together with all the other Fry & Elder trial lawyers, Bundy is committed to assisting other lawyers with their professional development as he pursues his own.

 His memberships and affiliations include the Oklahoma Bar Association, Family Law Section, Phi Delta Phi, the Tulsa County Bar Association, Family Law Section and Litigation Section, the Oklahoma Criminal Defense Lawyers Association, the Tulsa County Criminal Defense Lawyers Association, the American Association for Justice, and the National Association of Criminal Defense Lawyers.